MehrdadDastouri/MehrdadDastouri.github.io/_posts/2025-10-29-beta-distribution-mean-variance-proof.md

 I run into this in A/B testing all the time.
 Start with a weak prior (Beta(1,1)), then update with actual click data.
 The posterior mean is literally $\frac{\alpha + \text{clicks}}{\alpha + \beta + \text{total}}$ – same formula.

-Next: extending this to multiple categories with the Dirichlet distribution.
-It's basically the Beta distribution's multivariate cousin, and the math generalizes really nicely.